Back to blog

 • Some sellers have poor shipping consistency

 The platform is legitimate.
 Your risk comes from choosing a seller without vetting them properly.
+The fastest way to vet one is the AliExpress supplier risk red-flags playbook, which scores store age, dispute rate, and review quality per seller.

 What AliExpress Buyer Protection actually covers